 A safer option is to purchase a plug-and-play auto start-stop eliminator, which plugs in between the auto start-stop switch and the connector behind it.
 This doesn’t disable any safety features, is less likely of a safety hazard than say using a jumper wire, and allows use of your auto start-stop switch.
 What the auto start-stop eliminator does is remember the last position of the auto start-stop switch.

-As of this writing, there are two popular auto start-stop eliminators on the market: the Autostop Eliminator from TRL Automotive, and the Auto Start Stop Eliminator made by Western Diesel.
-Here is a little bit of information on both:
+As of this writing, there two main auto start-stop eliminators on the market that plug into the back of the start-stop switch: TRL Automotive and Western Diesel.
+Here is a little bit of information on each:

 AutoStop Eliminator (TRL Automotive)

-This is the original auto start-stop eliminator with multiple programmed module harnesses that can plug behind the auto start stop switch.
-Depending on what type of switch you have, you will need to purchase a particular type of harness in order for the eliminator to work.
+This auto start-stop eliminator has multiple programmed module harnesses that can plug behind the auto start stop switch.
+Depending on what type of switch you have on your truck, you will need to purchase a particular type of harness in order for the eliminator to work.
 Here is the harness guide from their website:

 Auto Start Stop Eliminator (Western Diesel)